jopineda/10xtrim/tutorial/README.md

 browser details YourSeq    58     1    58   151   100.0%  chr20           -     7587036   7587093     58
 ```

-And show this inverted repeat signature, that can form self-overlaps:
+And show this inverted repeat signature, that can form self-overlaps.
+As seen in this mfold result:

 ```
           10        20        30        40